 By Tome Loulin

 Seeing the sun set is like watching the most difficult and touching part of a movie, yet, having no control, just watching.

 I saw people walking on the street and though it is a small city, I feel being small is also like being on the way to our very origin.

 Standing before a souvenir store in the palace museum, though the postcards depicting palaces Chinese imperial members lived in a stately air were still sold hanging on the stock stall, I was no longer interested in buying them, instead, I had watched those cards for a while and then gone.

 The last summer in our high school years should be an anxious one but maybe because of being immersed with parting feelings, it seemed rather sentimental.
 Classmates had been writing encouragements on … Continue reading “A Summer That Seemed like A Rebirth”

 So many times we forget what we thought we won’t forget that so strange was seeing our old photos again.
-Without photos that preserve the moment we had lived, one may be … Continue reading “We Take Photographs in Order to Remember”
+Without photos that preserve the moment we had lived, one may be distorted about what his or her past time was like.
+I remembered a childhood friend to whom I said that I wished he … Continue reading “We Take Photographs in Order to Remember”